-A previously-erased page within main memory can be programmed with the contents of either buffer 1 or buffer 2.
-A 1-byte opcode, 88H for buffer 1 or 89H for buffer 2, must be clocked into the device.
-For the DataFlash standard page size (264-bytes), the opcode must be followed by three address bytes consist of three don't care bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory to be written and nine don't care bits.
-To perform a buffer to main memory page program without built-in erase for the binary page size (256-bytes), the opcode 88H for buffer 1 or 89H for buffer 2, must be clocked into the device followed by three address bytes consisting of four don't care bits, 12 page address bits (A19 - A8) that specify the page in the main memory to be written and eight don't care bits.
-When a low-to-high transition occurs on the \overline{CS} pin, the part will program the data stored in the buffer into the specified page in the main memory.
+A previously-erased page within main memory can be programmed with the contents of the buffer.
+A 1-byte opcode, 88H, must be clocked into the device.
+For the DataFlash standard page size (264 bytes), the opcode must be followed by three address bytes consist of 6 don't care bits, 9 page address bits (PA8 - PA0) that specify the page in the main memory to be written and 9 don't care bits.
+To perform a buffer to main memory page program without built-in erase for the binary page size (256 bytes), the opcode 88H must be clocked into the device followed by three address bytes consisting of 7 don't care bits, 9 page address bits (A16 - A8) that specify the page in the main memory to be written and 8 don't care bits.
+When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the part will program the data stored in the buffer into the specified page in the main memory.
 It is necessary that the page in main memory that is being programmed has been previously erased using one of the erase commands (Page Erase or Block Erase).
-The programming of the page is internally self-timed and should take place in a maximum time of t_P.
+The programming of the page is internally self-timed and should take place in a maximum time of t_p .
 During this time, the status register will indicate that the part is busy.